marstr/envelopes/README.md

 ```

 When you do arithmetic with balances, each term will be combined with like terms.
 That is to say, when you [`Add`](https://pkg.go.dev/github.com/marstr/envelopes?tab=doc#Balance.Add)
-or [`Sub`](https://pkg.go.dev/github.com/marstr/envelopes?tab=doc#Balance.Sub) balances, the EUR component of one
+or [`Sub`](https://pkg.go.dev/github.com/marstr/envelopes?tab=doc#Balance.Sub) balances, the `"EUR"` component of one
-balance will be summed against the other balance's EUR component, etc. Notably, because different stocks and currencies
+balance will be summed against the other balance's `"EUR"` component, etc. Notably, because different stocks and
-have different values, greater than and less than operations can't be done directly on instances of `Balance`.
-You'll
+currencies have different values, greater than and less than operations can't be done directly on instances of `
-need to [`Normalize`](https://pkg.go.dev/github.com/marstr/envelopes?tab=doc#Balance.Normalize) them first.
+Balance`.
+You'll need to [`Normalize`](https://pkg.go.dev/github.com/marstr/envelopes?tab=doc#Balance.Normalize) them
+first.

-While not all modern currencies in the world are decimalized, even the exceptions are subdivided only once by a factor
+While not all modern currencies in the world are decimalized, even the exceptions are subdivided only once; by a factor
 of five.
 The two exceptions are the [Malagasy ariary](https://en.wikipedia.org/wiki/Malagasy_ariary) and the
 [Mauritanian ouguiya](https://en.wikipedia.org/wiki/Mauritanian_ouguiya)).
 So at the time of writing, this library
 should work reasonably well for any currency.